Learning disability and autism support

 We also provide workshops and training around sexual consent.

-**We have chosen to use ‘identity-first’ language when talking about Autistic people.
-This means that we say ‘Autistic people’ rather than ‘people with autism’.
+**We have chosen to use ‘identity-first’ language when talking about autistic people.
+This means that we say ‘autistic people’ rather than ‘people with autism’.

 This is based on feedback from our lived experience advisory group, who have told us that this is their preferred language.